 In this type of case, we send a GET request to the server to an endpoint where we can get beverage resource data.

-Similarly, we can perform all CRUD (Create, Read, Update, Delete) in the Rest API, which makes it suitable for big projects that don’t require super-transfer of data and do not need to be real-time.
+Similarly, we can perform all CRUD (Create, Read, Update, Delete) in the Rest APIs, which makes it suitable for big projects that don’t require super-transfer of data and do not need to be real-time.

 Rest works best for projects where the efficient transfer of data is an important factor.
 Caching is another feature of REST that is useful for standard applications like food booking apps, hotel booking apps, blog websites, online forum websites, etc.